24–25 April 2026

 Universidad del Magdalena, Santa Marta, Colombia

-Academic Chapter of the First International Conference on the Just Transition Away from Fossil Fuels
+Academic Dialogue of the First Conference on Transitioning Away from Fossil Fuels

-This two-day Pre-Conference convenes leading scholars, policy innovators, analysts, and advocacy organisations to advance cutting-edge, interdisciplinary research on the demand- and supply-side phase-out of fossil fuels.
-The outcomes will directly inform the First International Conference on the Just Transition Away from Fossil Fuels.
+This two-day Pre-Conference convenes leading scholars, policy innovators, analysts, and advocacy organisations to advance cutting-edge, interdisciplinary and policy-oriented research on the demand- and supply-side phase-out of fossil fuels.
+The outcomes will directly inform the First Conference on Transitioning Away from Fossil Fuels convened by the governments of Colombia and the Netherlands.

 Objectives